 As a result of the drug’s side effects, Abilify has been at the center of numerous lawsuits.
-Most lawsuits associated with Abilify hinge on the manufacturer’s inadequate marketing of the product.
-In 2016, a class-action lawsuit against the drug company Bristol-Myers Squibb resulted in a $19.5 million settlement.
-According to cases filed in 42 states, Bristol-Myers failed to properly warn patients about the possible side effects of Abilify, including weight gain and compulsive gambling.
+Most Abilify lawsuits hinge on the manufacturer’s inadequate marketing of the product.
+In 2016, a class-action lawsuit against the pharmaceutical company Bristol-Myers Squibb resulted in a $19.5 million settlement.
+According to cases filed in 42 states, Bristol-Myers failed to properly warn patients about the possible side effects of Abilify, including an increase in weight and compulsive gambling.

 The company also marketed the drug to elderly patients, even though taking Abilify can be fatal for elderly patients with dementia.
 Other allegations claimed that Bristol-Myers Squibb marketed the drug to children, when the FDA had not approved it for treating children.